How To Help Lake Ontario with A Greener Future

 My Takeaway

 As a blogger at A Greener Future, I have been inspired by the momentum generated by collective will and effort.
-This has led me to participate in programs like the Butt Blitz, and now the Love Your Lake Program.
+This has led me to participate in programs like the Butt Blitz, and now the Love Your Lakes Program.

 With a careful eye, it is easy to see the sheer amount of litter that is left on our beaches.
 This realization has changed my relationship with Lake Ontario.
 I have become more cognizant of my relationship with the lake: it supports me, and I must support it.
 It has shifted my understanding of how we use the lake, and I believe that these kinds of shifts are what prompt sustainability.